arjunmehta/sqldump-to/README.md

 This stdin stream compatible command line tool takes a SQL dump stream and converts it to newline delimited JSON. **Currently this tool can only process dump files for individual tables.** In the future this module may support other output formats and have additional features ([with your help](https://github.com/arjunmehta/sqldump-to/issues)).

-- Convert SQL dump to comma separated JSON to import to BigQuery or other tools.
+- Convert SQL table dump to comma-separated JSON for import to BigQuery or other tools.
 - Output JSON schema to file. **[Request export format](https://github.com/arjunmehta/sqldump-to/issues)**
 - Stream-based processor makes efficient use of resources (low memory/disk requirements).
 - Use multiple worker processes to increase performance/consumption.